Campus Hoopla: Cast

 Long Island University basketball coach and author Clair Bee was also featured on the program.

-Owen Davis, Jr. was the producer.
+Production

+Campus Hoopla originated from WNBT-TV.
+Owen Davis, Jr., Ernie Colling, and Ken Young were producers.

 Episode status

 Episode segments of live TV broadcasts (video and audio) of Campus Hoopla dating from 1947 exist in the Hubert Chain Collection of the earliest kinescopes still in existence, as preserved in the Library of Congress (Moving Image Collection).
-Audio recordings of live TV broadcasts of this show are also on file at the Library of Congress from the 1946–47 period, as recorded from WNBT-TV in New York (NBC's original flagship station in New York City, today's WNBC-TV).
+Audio recordings of live TV broadcasts of this show are also on file at the Library of Congress from the 1946–47 period, as recorded from WNBT-TV.

 Sponsor

 Eva Marie Saint, the cheerleader who did live Keds sneakers commercials on this program, also talks about her performance on this early TV show along with photos in 1947 and 1949 issues of Life magazine.
 The show was sponsored by U.S. Rubber (makers of Keds).
-Billboard reviews from 1946–47 pan the show as an example of TV mediocrity, but it had a loyal following on early TV.
+U. S. Rubber ended its sponsorship for the summer of 1947, leaving the program sustaining during that period.

+Critical response

+A review of Campus Hoopla in the trade publication Variety described the program as "good entertainment, running smoothly and offering the right kind of fresh, young divertissement."